 Some have told her that the book might reflect poorly on her alma mater, but she says Colorado was simply a backdrop for her situation.
 The FCA has a presence at colleges and universities everywhere, with Bible study groups and worship events for coaches, athletes, and teams.

-Fagan says her coaches knew that a number of players were emphatically diving into their faith, but "in the same way they would never make someone go to a Bible study, they didn't want to tell anyone not to go," she says.
+Fagan says her coaches knew that a number of players were emphatically diving into

 The FCA is viewed as an extracurricular activity at many colleges, especially public ones, but the societal pressures on campuses — as Fagan witnessed — can make groups like this feel like anything but optional.